austinmama/vsrx/vsrx-default-config.md

 }
 ```

-The following table illustrates the network interface definitions for the previous configuration:
-the following configuration represents the config above.
+The information in the following table represents the configuration above:

 | Interface Name   |  Interface  Function      |
 | :---          |    :---         |